 3. Rhythm Kitchen, Walthamstow

-5. Sugar Cane, Clapham Junction
+4. Sugar Cane, Clapham Junction

 Sugar Cane brings a tropical escape to the environs of Clapham Junction.
 With a jam-packed roster of events, you’ll be coming back equally to sample the incredible cocktails and rum selection as the variety of evenings on offer.
 There are tiki brunches, rum and burger discount deals, and cocktail masterclasses.
 There’s also speed dating, tiki throwdown party nights, silent discos, and tons more.

-6. Laki Kane, Islington
+5. Laki Kane, Islington

-Laki Kane is one of those bars that’s just been showered with accolades and praise from the moment it opened.
+Laki Kane is one of those rum bars that’s just been showered with accolades and praise from the moment it opened.
 One of those places that knew what it wanted to do, and executed it flawlessly.
 Pan-Asian food complements a cocktail list that makes use of house-distilled rum that perfectly compliments their always natural, often unique, ingredients.
 They’ve got plenty of visually stunning tiki cocktails that come in an array of outlandish vessels, but they’ve also got the classics for those who take joy in the simpler things.

 To top it all off, they’re constantly throwing events at Laki Kane.
-Weekend brunches, cocktail masterclasses, rum tastings, a rum making experience, and even, erm, romantic cocktail making?
+Weekend bottomless brunches, cocktail masterclasses, rum tastings, a rum making experience, and even, erm, romantic cocktail making?
 I’ll need to practice my slow cocktail shaking while maintaining sultry eye contact before giving that a go!

-7. East London Liquor Company, Bow
+6. East London Liquor Company, Bow

 8. Buster Mantis, Deptford